 HIRE NICOLE BLANK BECKER FOR YOUR MICHIGAN SEXTING CRIMES

-If you or your child is facing child pornography charges that are sexting-related, you will need to work with an attorney well versed with Michigan and federal law, relating to sex crimes.
+If you or your child is facing child pornography charges that are sexting-related, you will need to work with a child pornography lawyer that is well versed with Michigan and federal law, relating to sex crimes.

 Blank Law, PC, Nicole Blank Becker, has an outstanding reputation as a criminal defense lawyer solely focused on sex-related crimes in Michigan, and has more than 20 years of experience in Michigan criminal and federal law.